-Catch is a cross-platform test framework, which you can use now in CLion - the cross-platform C++ IDE.
+Catch is a cross-platform test framework, which you can use in CLion.
 That means you can create Catch test runner configurations that let you specify test names (with wildcards) or tags, see the results of your test runs, hierarchically, in the test runner window, and can re-run failing tests, or the test where the cursor is, with just a single shortcut.
 You can even run all tests in a source file.

 Getting started with Catch

 To start using Catch in your projects, follow these simple steps: